one8three/Hackintosh---Dell-Chromebook-13-7310/readme.md

 ### Post-Install
 - Setup LogoutHook.command following the directions found in the Utilities folder of the OpenCore download
 - Install [Karabiner](https://karabiner-elements.pqrs.org) to map top row keyboard shortcuts
+- Disable hibernate with "sudo pmset -a hibernatemode 0"
 #
 #
 #